DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - ``rte_cryptodev_vdev_pmd_init``

+* cryptodev: the following function will have an extra parameter, passing a statically allocated crypto driver structure, instead of calling malloc, in 17.11:

+  - ``rte_cryptodev_allocate_driver``

 * librte_table: The ``key_mask`` parameter will be added to all the hash tables that currently do not have it, as well as to the hash compute function prototype.
   The non-"do-sig" versions of the hash tables will be removed